scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

    Example of a particle physics problem requiring combinatorial search: all pairs of pions in a collision event must be tested for compatibility with decay from a kaon. :label:`physics-example`

 Physicists employ many other techniques, but most of them involve combinatorial searches like this one.
-Since the list of
+Since the numbers of particles of each type differ from event to event and they carry dozens of attributes that must be referenced in the combinatorial pairs, this would be a hard analysis to do in NumPy.

+With Awkward Array, however, it would be

 .. code-block:: python

    kaon_masses = ak.combinations(pions[good], 2).mass

+where :code:`ak.combinations` is a built-in function, :code:`pions[good]` preselects good pion objects in all events using an array of variable-length lists of booleans, and :code:`.mass` is a user-defined property that computes :math:`m_{K_S}` using NumPy universal functions.

 Demonstration with GeoJSON bike routes
 --------------------------------------